blurpy/qa40xw/README.md

-# QA401 Web
+# QA40x Web

-Unofficial web interface for usage with the [QA401H](https://github.com/QuantAsylum/QA401H) REST API for the [QA401 Audio Analyzer](https://quantasylum.com/products/qa401-audio-analyzer).
-This allows a visual interface on Linux and macOS.
+Unofficial web interface for the [QA402 Audio Analyzer](https://quantasylum.com/collections/frontpage/products/qa402-audio-analyzer) using the REST API of the [QA40x Analyzer](https://github.com/QuantAsylum/QA402).

+See [QA401 Web](https://github.com/blurpy/qa401w) for a version for the QA401.
+QA40x Analyzer and QA40x Web will eventually include support the QA401.

 ## Features

-Please read the manual for the Windows software to understand how to use the QA401.
-This app along with the QA401H API offers a lot of the functionality of the Windows software, but is not feature complete.
+Please read the manual for the Analyzer software to understand how to use the QA402.
+This app offers a lot of the functionality of the Windows software, but is not feature complete.

 ### Analyze mode